mtekman/HaploForge/README.md

 ##### A Comprehensive Pedigree Drawing and Haplotype Visualisation Web Application #####

  * Creates pedigrees and imports/exports them using LINKAGE format.
- * Renders phased haplotypes from popular haplotyping/linkage programs such as Allegro, Merlin, Genehunter, and Simwalk.
+ * Renders haplotypes for popular haplotyping/linkage programs such as Allegro, Merlin, Genehunter, and Simwalk.
- * Supports autosomal and X-linked disease models (both recessive and dominant).
+ * Resolves haplotypes using a novel A\*-search based approach for autosomal *and* X-linked disease models, both recessive and dominant.
  * Performs identity mapping for homozygous, heterozygous, and compound heterozygous disease models.

 The live web application is hosted [here](https://mtekman.github.io/haploforge/)